PhoenixPan/JavaCookBook/HashMap.md

   Delete: O(n)
   * Open addressing: worst case O(n) when the table is almost full

-3. ???
-Difference between HashMap and HashTable in Java.
+3. Difference between HashMap and HashTable in Java
-4.
+  * HashTable is thread safe whereas HashMap is not but the result is that HashTable has a much lower performance
+  * HashTable does not allow null key

 ## Q: Find top N most frequent words.